glue-lab/sqldeps/docs/getting-started/installation.md

 ## Setup API Keys

 SQLDeps requires API keys for the LLM providers you want to use.
+These keys are set through environment variables.

-### Option 1: Environment Variables
+### Environment Variables

 Create a `.env` file in your project root with your API keys: